 Constant ingredients used in the stew include potatoes, carrots, and green peas, though artichokes are the most characteristic.

+Fresh artichokes are called for in traditional recipes for this wine-scented stew, but using the canned variety simplifies the process.
 Though this vegetable-rich stew can be served most seasons of the year, it feels very springlike due to the asparagus and peas.

 What to serve with Spanish Vegetable Stew